jorisvddonk/neotokyo-playercount-logger/README.md

 # TODOs

-1. Count number of alcoholic beverages consumed by players (via the Standard Neotokyo° Consumed Alcoholic Beverages nickname convention)
+1. Check phant return code properly
-2. Check phant return code properly
+2. Quit on done() (so the script can be crontabbed) or implement a fetch loop.
-3. Quit on done() (so the script can be crontabbed) or implement a fetch loop.
+3. Refactor some code?

 # LICENSE